Meet The Composters

 Explore both the grounds and the forest to discover how compost is made and how we can protect our environment by composting the right things.
 Take a peek into our active wormery, meet the worms, and look for animals which recycle living material in the forest.
 Conduct a simple scientific investigation using worms.

-Learning Objectives
+Learning objectives

-• to understand what compost is, how it is made and the importance of living things in composting
+- To understand what compost is, how it is made and the importance of living things in composting.

-• explore and compare the differences between things that are living, dead, and things that have never been alive
+- Explore and compare the differences between things that are living, dead, and things that have never been alive.

-• to work scientifically by setting up a simple investigation involving worms
+- To work scientifically by setting up a simple investigation involving worms.

-• to identify that living things live in habitats to which they are suited
+- To identify that living things live in habitats to which they are suited.

-• to treat animals and the environment with care and sensitivity
+- To treat animals and the environment with care and sensitivity.

-National curriculum links
+National science curriculum links

 Y3